 Northern Indiana Public Service Company LLC (NIPSCO) is the owner and operator of Rollin M. Schahfer Generating Station (RMSGS) located in Jasper County near Wheatfield, Indiana.
-There are four coal-fired electric utility steam generating units at RMSGS:
+There are four coal-fired electric utility steam generating units at RMSGS, two of which were retired from service effective October 1, 2021:

-- Unit 14 is a cyclone coal-fired boiler with a design heat input capacity of 4,650 million British thermal units per hour (MMBtu/hr), - Unit 15 is a pulverized coal-fired boiler with a design heat input capacity of 5,100 MMBtu/hr, - Unit 17 is a pulverized coal-fired boiler with a design heat input capacity of 3,967 MMBtu/hr, and - Unit 18 is a pulverized coal-fired boiler with a design heat input capacity of 3,967 MMBtu/hr.
+- Unit 14 (retired 10/1/2021) is a cyclone coal-fired boiler with a design heat input capacity of 4,650 million British thermal units per hour (MMBtu/hr), - Unit 15 (retired 10/1/2021) is a pulverized coal-fired boiler with a design heat input capacity of 5,100 MMBtu/hr, - Unit 17 is a pulverized coal-fired boiler with a design heat input capacity of 3,967 MMBtu/hr, and - Unit 18 is a pulverized coal-fired boiler with a design heat input capacity of 3,967 MMBtu/hr.